dmuth/zfs-playground/EXERCISES.md

 ## Future Exercise Ideas

+- Play with snapshots and rollbacks.
 - Disk quotas for ZFS filesystems
-- Play with snapshots and rollbacks.
-- Create a raw device in the Zpool and put ext4 on it.
+- Create a raw device in the Zpool and put ext4 on it. (rollback from a snapshot)
-- Create exercises involving RAIDZ2 and RAIDZ3
-- Look into some more advanced features of ZFS and create exercises based on them.
 - Stream one ZFS filessytem to another